 These birds are living a risky life style.
-For first year birds, learning to navigate their flight and stoops is especially dangerous.
-According to Kate Davis in her book Falcons of North America, falconers have been known to jokingly equate the peregrine’s extreme hunting style to, “giving a 16 year old the keys to a Ferrari.”
-Nova’s 2019 program, “Worlds Fastest Animal,” tells us that fewer than half of the young falcons make it to adulthood.
+For first year birds learning to navigate their flight and stoops is especially dangerous.
+According to Kate Davis in her book Falcons of North American, falconers have been known to jokingly equate the Peregrine’s extreme hunting style to “giving a 16 year old the keys to a Ferrari.”
+Nova’s 2019 program, “Worlds Fastest Animal,” tells us that fewer than half of the young Peregrines make it to adulthood.
 After that, depending on the reference you read, the life expectancy of an adult is 10 to 12 years.
-Even in cities where there is less danger from predators, they may fly into windows or fledge (take their first flight) out of bridge nests right into the water and drown.
-Fledglings are not as adept at hunting as the adult birds.
-Sadly, even an adult’s success rate in a hunt is believed to be only 20%.
+Even in cities where there is less danger from predators they may fly into windows or fledge out of bridge nests right into the water and drown.
+Although fledglings are not as adept at hunting as adults, even an adult’s success rate in a hunt is believed to be only 20%.

-One reason is due to their sleek teardrop body shape and stiff, compact wing feathers.
-These adaptations allow them to slip easily through the air with very little wind resistance.
-Kate Davis tells us that the feathers of a peregrine vibrate in such a way that in a fast dive they make a sound like, “tearing a sheet of canvas.”
+One reason is due to their sleek teardrop body shape and stiff compact wing feathers, which allows them to slip easily through the air with very little wind resistance.
+Kate Davis tells us that the feathers of a Peregrine vibrate in such a way that in a fast dive they make a sound like “tearing a sheet of canvas.”

 These birds can also withstand a much higher G-force than humans.
-According to NOVA, fighter pilots can handle up to eight or nine “Gs”.
-Both peregrines and Gyrfalcons can withstand up to 25 Gs.
+According to NOVA, fighter pilots can handle up to 8 – 9 Gs.
+Both Peregrines and Gyrfalcons can withstand up to 25 Gs.
 This is comparable to 25 times the force of gravity pushing on your body.
-This is important as peregrines often kill their prey by diving quickly toward them, then hitting them with balled up feet or scraping them with open talons.
-Before the strike, they turn upward, thus putting on the brakes to slow down before passing by their prey for their kill.
+This is important as Peregrines often kill their prey by diving quickly toward them, then hitting them with bald up feet or scraping them with open talons.
+Before the strike they turn up, thus putting on the brakes to slow down before passing by their prey for their kill.

 Body Features You Can See

-Externally, peregrines and all other falcons have a structure in their nostrils called a tubercle.
-This acts as a baffle, causing the air rushing into their nostrils to curve in a spiral manner.
-This slows down the air, preventing the air pressure entering through the nostrils from rushing straight in and causing lung damage.
+Externally peregrines and all other falcons have a structure in their nostrils called a tubercle.
+This acts as a baffle causing the air rushing into their nostrils to curve in a spiral manor.
+This slows down the air which prevents the air pressure entering through the nostrils from rushing straight in and causing lung damage.

 What’s Inside the Peregrine?

-In addition to these observable body structures, the falcon’s internal organs and skeleton also contribute to their speedy lifestyle.
+Besides these observable body structures the Peregrine’s internal organs and skeleton also contributes to their speedy life style.
 One advantage they have is the size of their keel bone.
 This is the place where the major flight muscles are attached.
-These flight muscles are especially powerful and are where the stiff feathered pointed wings are fastened.
+These flight muscles are especially powerful.
+It is these muscles to which the stiff feathered pointed wings are fastened.

 Falcons also have an extra pair of vertebra on their tailbone.
-This allows for a larger area to attach the strong tail muscles which enhances movement and maneuverability.
+This allows for a larger area to attach the strong muscles which enhances their tail movement and maneuverability.